tienvx/mbt-examples/README.md

 ### Notes

-* Put your models to config/packages/dev directory
+* Put your workflows to config/packages/dev directory
 * Number of workers (2) must be less than or equals to hub's limit (5)
 * Need at least 220MB RAM free (2 idle workers), more if tasks are in progress
 * Build your own windows images at https://github.com/aerokube/windows-images